How to use the INDIRECT function of Excel?

 If the name of your worksheet has a blank (or space), the worksheet's name will be written between simple quotes 😮 AND WE MUST KEEP THE QUOTES in the INDIRECT formula!!!

-1. We must start by the quote between 2 double-quotes "'"
+1. We must start with the quote between 2 double-quotes "'"

 2. Then link with the &